Rounderr21/Node.js_README_Generator/README.md

 ## License
-The License that is being used for this readme file is the MIT License Documentation on the current license being used is located here: https://opensource.org/licenses/MIT
+The License that is being used for this readme file is the Eclipse Public License.
+Documentation on the current license being used is located here: https://opensource.org/licenses/EPL-1.0

 ## Questions